 The dog has been the mascot of the sports movement at JAMES MADISON UNIVERSITY since 1972.
 Dr. Ray V. Sonner suggested the idea for the image.

-The English bulldog breed was chosen because the university is located in Harrisonburg, a town founded by English settlers.
+The English bulldog breed was chosen because the university is in Harrisonburg, a town founded by English settlers.
 Bulldogs are famous for their powerful grip.
 Having seized on an opponent, the dog does not let prey go under any circumstances until complete victory.
 Originally, the breed was used to fight bulls.
 An experienced dog had to grab an animal that exceeded its weight dozens of times by the nose and press it to the ground.
-Therefore, in English culture, the bulldog is a symbol of courage and determination.
+Therefore, in English culture, the bulldog symbolizes courage and determination.
 It is these qualities that the dog brings to the logo.

 Standing on the name of the university, the dog growls, informing the whole neighborhood of the nimble and strong players defending the institution’s honor.
 The beast was supposed to represent power and to look intimidating.
 However, the dog looks more like a kind cartoon character.

-The mascot was nicknamed Duke, as were the teams themselves.
+The mascot was nicknamed Duke, and so were the teams themselves.
 The decision to duplicate the name stems from a desire to highlight the identity of the institution’s second principal, who was passionate about sports.
-Without his involvement, the women’s school would not have come to the title of university.
+The women’s school would not have become the university title without his involvement.
 Samuel Duke insisted on expanding the institution’s powers by making it a Teacher’s College and then secured the name change to James Madison College.
 During his reign, the first women’s basketball team was organized out of female students, and then the men’s basketball team.
-So both the athletes and the mascot were named after this active leader.
+So, both the athletes and the mascot were named after this active leader.

-From a noble title comes unusual clothing of the dog: a duke’s mantle and crown.
-The outfit appeared on the dog in 1982.
+From a noble title comes unusual dog clothing: a duke’s mantle and crown.
+The outfit appeared on The Dog in 1982.

 Letters JMU as if poured out of gold, which gives the emblem greatness.